 Our Board of Directors has established 12 as the number of directors constituting the entire Board.
 All nominees elected as directors at the meeting will serve for a term of one year or until their successors are elected and qualified.
-All of the nominees were elected directors at last year's Annual Meeting of Stockholders, except for Ms. McPherson and Ms. Sourry, both of whom joined the Board after the meeting.
-At this time, the Board of Directors knows of no reason why any nominee might be unable to serve.
+All of the nominees were elected directors at last year's Annual Meeting of Stockholders.
+The Board of Directors is not currently aware of any reason why any nominee might be unable to serve.

 The election of directors requires the affirmative vote of a majority of the votes cast at the meeting.
 In determining whether a director nominee has received the requisite vote for election, abstentions and broker non votes will have no effect.
 Our Corporate Governance Guidelines provide that (i) a director who fails to be re-elected as a result of not obtaining a majority vote of stockholders must offer a letter of resignation for the Board of Directors' consideration; (ii) the Board's Nominating, Governance & Management Development Committee must make a recommendation to the full Board on whether to accept or reject the resignation, or whether other action should be taken; and (iii) the Board must act on the Committee's recommendation and publicly disclose its decision and the rationale behind it within 90 days from the date of the certification of the election results.
-Our Corporate Governance Guidelines also provide that (x) the Committee and Board may consider any factors and information that they consider appropriate and relevant in making their respective decisions; and (y) the director who tenders his or her resignation cannot participate in the decisions.
+Our Corporate Governance Guidelines also provide that (i) the Committee and Board may consider any factors and information that they consider appropriate and relevant in making their respective decisions; and (ii) the director who tenders his or her resignation cannot participate in the decisions.